 Todt says Williams, Lotus and Sauber are struggling financially 30 March, 2014 Jean Todt FIA president Jean Todt has named Williams as one of three teams crying out for a Formula 1 budget cap.
 Todt was asked by Welt am Sonntag newspaper about the highly controversial cap, opposed by many top teams as unworkable in practice.
 But Todt claims: “They all want this limit and it must be in writing.
 Then it will be binding.
 The teams came to me and Bernie Ecclestone and implored us to finally introduce a budget limit.”
 “Lotus has reportedly not paid [a] driver.
 I hear that Sauber and also Williams have problems.
 It can’t go on,” the Frenchman insisted.
 “I am worried that we will lose teams.
 Many are crying out for help, and our job is to listen to these cries.
 “Formula 1 is in intensive care and time is running out – by the end of June, a solution to this problem must be found,” said Todt.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.